datacommonsorg/docsite/glossary.md

 USA -- containedInPlace --> northamerica
 ```

-- **Meta Content Framework (MCF)**
+- **DCID**

-A simple format used to represent graph data, used extensively in Data Commons due to its simple readability.
+A unique identifier itemizing and classifying an entity in the Data Commons graph.
+For example, Austin, Texas, has a DCID of 'geoId/4805000', while the plant species _Austrobaileya scandens_ has a DCID of 'dc/bsmvthtq89217'.